-Second, almost all fusion states participate in the international legal system by signing treaties and subscribing to customary international law.
+international law.
 Among international agreements, human rights treaties claim normative permanence and universality, almost at par with divine texts.
 The Universal Declaration of Human Rights, for example, has become a new sacred text for the peoples of the world.39 Likewise, human rights treaties protecting the rights of women and religious minorities are global in reach.
-A new regime that could be called "universal values" permeates human civilization, regardless of racial. national, and religious diversity.40 Obviously, international law is not derived from the Shariah.
+A new regime that could be called "universal values" permeates human civilization, regardless of ethnic, racial, national, and religious diversity.40 Obviously, international law is not derived from the Shariah.
 What, then, is the relationship between the Shariah and international norms in fusion states?
 And how are incompatibilities between these two legal regimes resolved?
 May international law abrogate provisions of the Shariah?

 To answer these questions, the Article is organized as follows.
 Part II explains the basics of jurodynamics, explaining abrogation, specification, gradualism, and cyclical desuetude.
 This discussion presents legal methods that Muslim states may employ to harmonize norms belonging to diverse bodies of law, such as figh, qanun, and siyar.
 Part III explains intra-scriptural jurodynamics, arguing that no jurist is vested with the authority to abrogate any part of divine texts.
 Part IV presents the concept of inter-scriptural jurodynamics, explaining the theses of Al-Shafi'i and Al-Ghazali.
 This section examines whether the Quran can abrogate the Sunnah or the Sunnah can abrogate the Quran.
 Part V explores the jurodynamics of positive law and figh.
-This discussion acknowledges the pronounced existence of ganun that Muslim states have accumulated via constitutions, statutes, case law, and regulations.
+This discussion acknowledges the pronounced existence of qanun that Muslim states have accumulated via constitutions, statutes, case law, and regulations.
 Part VI elucidates the practice of making reservations to international treaties, demonstrating that Muslim states, in order to preserve the supremacy of Shariah law, discount incompatible treaty provisions.